|

 a very good job updating the dimensions.
 But even then the

-problems caused by the lack of drawings, seems to me to worth
+problems caused by the lack of AIDs (drawings) down stream, seems to me to worth

 the effort.